sarah-mclaughlin/docs/docs/message-board-tutorial.md

 __What we want to happen?__
 - Messages to be shown at the Message Dashboard.
 - Messages to be submitted through Message Form.
-- Store the Messages in a db (Graphcool used in this tutorial as the endpoint).
+- Store the Messages in a database (Graphcool used in this tutorial as the endpoint).
 - If a Message Title is clicked, redirect to the individual Message.
 <br><br>